jocoders/staking-rewards-gas-optimization/README.md

 ### 3️⃣ Used Constant Slot Numbers for Variables

 - Assigned slot numbers to important variables as constants.
-- **Benefit:** Yul code can access storage directly using slot numbers without hashing.
+- **Benefit:** Yul code can access storage directly using slot numbers.

 ### 4️⃣ Created Getters in Yul